texas-robocamp/texas-robocamp.github.io/virtual/programming/repetition.md

 If your program ends up in an infinite loop, you need to know how to terminate it.
 Go into your terminal and type Ctrl-C to terminate it if this happens.
 {{ site.data.alerts.end }}

-**TODO** *It wouldn't make sense to add this here, but an interesting piece of bonus content could be signal handlers?*

 ### Exercise 3.6.3: